SpeedyCovidSim/SIR_Models/README.md

 <h3 align="center">Efficient Stochastic Simulation of Epidemics</h3>

   <p align="center">
-    This repository contains the code used to produce the results found in Honour's project reports by Joel Trent and Joshua Looker.
+    This repository contains code used to produce results found in Honour's project reports by Joel Trent and Joshua Looker.
 Additionally, it contains outputs used in reports by Te Pūnaha Matatini for modelling New Zealand's August 2021 COVID-19 outbreak.
     <br />
     <a href="https://github.com/SpeedyCovidSim/SIR_Models"><strong>Explore the docs »</strong></a>
     <br />